You are here

 Section on Genetics of Communication Disorders

-In the Section on Genetics of Communication Disorders (Laboratory of Communication Disorders), we use family- and population-based genetic methods to identify genes responsible for human communication disorders.
-The lab has a major focus on the speech disorder stuttering, for which we have identified causative mutations in several genes.
-We study the biochemical and cellular effects of these mutations, and we use mouse model systems to study the effects of these mutations on mouse ultrasonic vocalizations.
-The long-term goal of our work is to identify specific neuronal pathologies caused by these mutations.
+In the Section on Genetics of Communication Disorders (Laboratory of Communication Disorders), we used family- and population-based genetic methods to identify genes responsible for human communication disorders.
+The lab had a major focus on the speech disorder stuttering, for which we identified causative mutations in several genes.
+We studied the biochemical and cellular effects of these mutations, and we used mouse model systems to study the effects of these mutations on mouse ultrasonic vocalizations.
+The long-term goal of our work was to identify specific neuronal pathologies caused by these mutations.

-We also perform studies on the sense of taste, where our overall goal is understanding how naturally occurring genetic variation contributes to differences in the sense of taste in humans.
-We are currently focused on a study of variation in taste perception genes and tobacco use, with a particular interest in menthol tobacco use and variation in the TRPM8 gene, which encodes the menthol receptor.
+We also performed studies on the sense of taste, where our overall goal was understanding how naturally occurring genetic variation contributes to differences in the sense of taste in humans.
+We focused on a study of variation in taste perception genes and tobacco use, with a particular interest in menthol tobacco use and variation in the TRPM8 gene, which encodes the menthol receptor.

-We have also identified a large, English-speaking family in Cameroon, West Africa, in which stuttering occurs in more than 40 family members.
+We also identified a large, English-speaking family in Cameroon, West Africa, in which stuttering occurs in more than 40 family members.
 Linkage studies in this family have shown that stuttering is due to several different genes, each acting in a different branch of the family.
 These genes are located on chromosome 2, 3, 14, and 15.
-Recent studies of stuttering families from Brazil have identified yet another locus, on chromosome 10, that carries a stuttering gene in this population.
+Studies of stuttering families from Brazil identified yet another locus, on chromosome 10, that carries a stuttering gene in this population.

-We have engineered mouse lines that carry mutations that cause stuttering in humans.
+We engineered mouse lines that carry mutations that cause stuttering in humans.
 Like the humans who carry these mutations, these mice are normal in all ways measured to date, except that they display subtle differences in their ultrasonic vocalizations.
-We are using these mouse lines to attempt to identify the cells within the brain that mediate this abnormal vocalization.
+We used these mouse lines to attempt to identify the cells within the brain that mediate this abnormal vocalization.

-Taste perception: Our current studies are focused on taste perception and tobacco use, particularly flavored tobacco use.
-We are studying variants in genes encoding components of the human taste perception machinery, including genes encoding taste receptors, to evaluate the hypothesis that such genetic variation is associated with mentholated tobacco use, or with tobacco use in general.
-Menthol tobacco use displays wide divergence among different ethnic groups in the United States, and we seek to determine whether the strong ethnic differences could be accounted for by genetically encoded differences in taste perception.
+Taste perception: Our studies focused on taste perception and tobacco use, particularly flavored tobacco use.
+We studied variants in genes encoding components of the human taste perception machinery, including genes encoding taste receptors, to evaluate the hypothesis that such genetic variation is associated with mentholated tobacco use, or with tobacco use in general.
+Menthol tobacco use displays wide divergence among different ethnic groups in the United States, and we sought to determine whether the strong ethnic differences could be accounted for by genetically encoded differences in taste perception.